 Using her training in Cognitive Behavioral Therapy, Bonnie has extensive experience working with persons who have problems with anxiety.
 With her experience and insights regarding life's journey characterized by losses, grief and change, she maintains an ongoing interest in working with older and retired adults and persons with chronic illness.
 Bonnie sees adults of all ages addressing a wide range of mental health concerns.

 Jenny A. Kuszyk is a Licensed Professional Counselor who has worked in a variety of clinical settings including inpatient hospitals, outpatient mental health clinics, in-home with families, public schools and in private practice.
 Her interest in health and wellness lead to a holistic approach in her practice.

-Saranna, a licensed clinical social worker, joined NAA after working in a variety of community and private settings including the Department of Social Services and the Community Services Board in another area in Virginia.
+Saranna, a licensed clinical social worker, joined NAA after working in a variety of community and private settings including the Department of Social Services and a Community Services Board.
 She believes that counseling is based on a mutual relationship of trust and respect.
-She utilizes cognitive behavioral therapy which looks at what one does, thinks and feels about the presenting problem(s) with an emphasis on solution focused treatment to help individuals, couples, families and groups to improve their current well being.
+She utilizes cognitive behavioral therapy with an emphasis on solution focused treatment to help individuals, couples, families and groups to improve their current well-being.

-She is experienced working with individuals and families in crisis stemming from emergency mental health issues including grief, trauma and substance abuse related issues.
-She is trained to provide critical incident stress management to both the fire and police departments as well as members of the community who have experienced overwhelming experiences.
-She is also skilled in empowering those with more serious mental health needs to move towards stability and recovery in the community both to minimize hospitalization and after hospitalization.
+Saranna is experienced working with individuals and families in crisis stemming from emergency mental health issues including grief, trauma and substance abuse related issues.
+She is trained to provide critical incident stress management to both the fire and police departments as well as community members.
+She is also skilled in empowering those with more serious mental health needs to move towards stability and recovery.